 HISTORICAL NOTES

-At the heart of Chinese mythology are four spiritual creatures -- four celestial emblems -- each guarding a direction on the compass.
+At the heart of Chinese mythology are four spiritual creatures (Sì Shòu 四獸) -- four celestial emblems -- each guarding a direction on the compass.
 In China, the four date back to at least the 2nd century BC.
-Each creature has a corresponding season, color, element, and virtue.
-Further, each corresponds to a quadrant in the sky, with each quadrant containing seven seishuku, or star constellations (also called the 28 lunar mansions or lodges; for charts, see this wonderful outside site).
+Each creature has a corresponding season, color, element, virtue, and other traits.
+Further, each corresponds to a quadrant in the sky, with each quadrant containing seven seishuku, or star constellations (also called the 28 lunar mansions or lodges; for charts, see this outside site).
 Each of the four groups of seven is associated with one of the four celestial creatures.
 There was a fifth direction -- the center, representing China itself -- which carried its own seishuku.
-In Japan, the symbolism of the four creatures appears to have merged with and been supplanted by the Shitenno (Four Heavenly Kings).
-The latter four are the Buddhist guardians of the four directions who serve Lord Taishakuten (who represents the center), and are closely associated with China's Theory of Five Elements.
+In Japan, the symbolism of the four creatures appears to have merged with and been supplanted by the Shitennō (Four Heavenly Kings).
+The latter four are the Buddhist guardians of the four directions who serve Lord Taishakuten (who represents the center), and are closely associated with China’s Theory of Five Elements.
 In any case, the four animals are much more prevalent in artwork in China than in Japan, although in Japan one can still find groupings of the four creatures.
 The four were probably introduced to Japan from China sometime in the 7th century AD, for their images are found on the tomb walls at Takamatsuzuka 高松塚 in Nara, which was built sometime in the Asuka period (600 - 710 AD).
 They are also found on the base of the Yakushi Triad 薬師三尊像 at Yakushi-ji Temple 薬師寺, also in Nara.

-Below Text courtesy of JAANUS
+SHISHIN 四神.
+Below Text Courtesy JAANUS

 Top of Page